oriAleph/PinkDawgs/README.md

 * [TensorFlow Lite Model Maker](https://www.tensorflow.org/lite/models/modify/model_maker) is a library that simplifies TFLite model training for a custom dataset.

-* To run the custom model inference in iOS, the code utilizes the [ImageClassifier API](https://www.tensorflow.org/lite/inference_with_metadata/task_library/image_classifier) from the [TensorFlow Lite Task Library](https://www.tensorflow.org/lite/inference_with_metadata/task_library/overview).
+* The code utilizes the [ImageClassifier API](https://www.tensorflow.org/lite/inference_with_metadata/task_library/image_classifier) from the [TensorFlow Lite Task Library](https://www.tensorflow.org/lite/inference_with_metadata/task_library/overview) to run the custom model inference in iOS.

 **[insert final data set used]**